abyala/advent-2020-clojure/docs/day03.md

 difference anymore.

-In this problem, we're given an infinite horizontal map of open spaces and trees, and a path to go down the hill.
+In this problem, we're given an infinite horizontal map of open spaces and trees, and a path to go down a hill.
 The input is a map of open spaces (periods) and trees (hash signs), and a direction of moving right three spaces and down one, until we get below the input map.
 As stated above, the map repeats horizontally.

 Usually, I start with a `parse-input` function, but I skipped that today.
 We'll just treat the input as a simple list of Strings using `(str/split-lines)`.
-However, to keep our program business-relevant, I made a simple function `tree?` to check if a given character is a tree.
+However, to keep our program context-relevant, I made a simple function `tree?` to check if a given character is a tree.
 I also made a constant `origin` for the starting point.
 Neither of these are critical, of course, but let's be clean.